 Might management have decided that building sales for the big Dodge was more important than bolstering the VIP’s competitiveness?
 Indeed, might the VIP’s price hike in 1968 have been part of a strategy to keep the nameplate from becoming more than a niche player?

 This wasn’t just the case with full-sized cars.
-The 1970-71 Barracuda Gran Coupe and 1971 Satellite Brougham both sold poorly enough that they were quietly discontinued.
+When the Barracuda pony car was restyled in 1970 it was given a high-end Gran Coupe to compete against Ford’s Mustang Grande.
+And then in 1971 the Satellite gained a Brougham series.
+Both cars sold poorly and were quietly discontinued.

 Since 1962 the Sport Fury had been Plymouth’s competitor to Ford’s XL and Chevrolet’s Impala SS.
 Even though the Sport Fury was only offered in a two-door hardtop (sometimes in two versions) and convertible, it consistently outsold the VIP.
 However, production steadily fell from almost 45,000 in 1965 to under 18,000 in 1969.

-For 1970 Plymouth eliminated the VIP and expanded the Sport Fury to include a four-door sedan and hardtop that adopted some of the VIP’s features.
-Hidden headlights better distinguished the series from the rest of the big Plymouth line but the rest of the car had a less luxurious look than the 1969 VIP.
+For 1970 Plymouth killed the VIP and expanded the Sport Fury to include a four-door sedan and hardtop.
+Hidden headlights better distinguished the series from lower-priced Furys but the rest of the car had a less luxurious look than the 1969 VIP.

 Sport Fury prices were similar to the old VIP, but marketing was schizoid.
-Even though a Fury brochure’s tag line was “Luxury you can afford,” sporty coupes received an unusual emphasis for a big car.
-A pair of halo, high-performance models were added above the Sport Fury: the S-23 and Fury GT.
+Even though a Fury tag line was “Luxury you can afford,” sporty coupes received an unusual emphasis for a big car.
+A pair of halo, high-performance models were added: the S-23 and Fury GT.

 Although the Dodge’s list prices were from $100-160 higher than the new top-of-line LTD Brougham, the 1970 Monaco had a somewhat more luxurious vibe than the previous year’s models.
 Indeed, the car was reminiscent of the 1968 VIP, with a thick chrome band on the lower body and understated but luxurious interior appointments.